pytorch/pytorch/docs/source/community/contribution_guide.rst

 The PyTorch development process involves a healthy amount of open discussions between the core development team and the community.
+It leads to a great bond between developers worldwide.

 PyTorch operates similar to most open source projects on GitHub.
 However, if you've never contributed to an open source project before,